Transfer rumours thread (DEADLINE DAY starts page 300)

 Tex (who is probably desperate for a move)

-then untried youngsters Konsa and Thomas
+then untried youngsters Konsa and Thomas1 -

 The next week should be pretty key.
-The window is still open for another six weeks, but once the Cousins and JBG deals are confirmed, we'll see if Slade has some important, quality replacements/additions to the squad lined up, or if we're going to try going the Buxton/Foley/Crofts route for depth.
+The window is still open for another six weeks, but once the Cousins and JBG deals are confirmed, we'll see if Slade has some important, quality replacements/additions to the squad lined up, or if we're going to try going the Buxton/Foley/Crofts route for depth.0 -

 Hopefully there will be some players coming in once the JBG and Cousins deals go through, but it's a tremendous shame that we couldn't have made more progress prior to the Austrian trip.
 I expect that Roland believes that he needs all his spare cash to buy off the contracts of the various duds that he and his bloody useless team of laptop scouts have foisted on us over the last two and a half years; that and subsidising the wages of players out on loan like Sarr and Vetokele.
 I'm afraid that the errors of the past are going to constitute a haemorrhage for some considerable time.